 In 2015 Google made a major announcement stating that the search giant will be extending the use of mobile-friendliness as a ranking signal throughout mobile search results.
-Which simply means a responsive (mobile-friendly) website will have an edge in SEO.
+This simply means a responsive (mobile-friendly) website will have an edge in SEO.
 In today’s time, there can not be an excuse for not having a responsive website, especially if you are going for SEO for your website.

 Decrease Bounce Rate

 The high bounce rate of a webpage affects webpage ranking in a negative way.
 Bounce rate is calculated when a user clicks a link in search engine result pages and goes to that website, within a few seconds he decides to close that website or hits the back button.
-Google simply assumes that; that page was not a right match for the search query and thus drops the ranking of that web page.
+Google simply assumes that; that page was not the right match for the search query and thus drops the ranking of that web page.

-Tips here is to engage your website visitors for as long as possible.
+The tip here is to engage your website visitors for as long as possible.
 You can achieve this by creating engaging content, writing in short paragraphs, using related internal links, using lots of images and video contents.